Timos998/tripadvisor/README.md

 The tripadvisor repository is part of the research 'Quality review classification for the hospitality industry'

-!The ganbert_without_recent_review_git in step 3 is run with help of the Google Colab progarm!
+!The ganbert_without_recent_review_git in step 3 is run with help of the Google Colab program!

 To run the GAN-BERT model the code has to be run in the following order: